21 Fun Day Trips From Columbia, South Carolina

 Approximate drive time: 2 hours, 50 minutes

+Hilton Head Island is absolutely one of my favorite places to visit.
 It boasts one of the top 10 family beaches in the U.S., where you can enjoy activities like swimming, boat cruises, and deep-sea fishing.

-Families can also enjoy biking, miniature golf, great dining options and more.
+Families can also enjoy biking, miniature golf, great dining options, and more.

-Coligny Beach is a popular public beach which features a long stretch of white sand beach and crystal-clear water, making it an ideal spot for swimming, sunbathing, and playing in the sand.
+Coligny Beach is a popular public beach that features a long stretch of white sand beach and crystal-clear water, making it an ideal spot for swimming, sunbathing, and playing in the sand.
 There’s free parking nearby and a small shopping area too.

+Columbia, South Carolina, is an excellent base for taking day trips to a variety of destinations.
 For those seeking some relaxation, the islands of Kiawah and Hilton Head offer beautiful beaches and a chance to unwind.

+For history buffs, a visit to the Revolutionary War Cowpens battlefield or the Reconstruction Era Historic site are musts.
 Outdoor enthusiasts can head to the mountains and explore Table Rock State Park or drive down to nearby, swampy Congaree National Park.

 And finally, for those who want to experience city life, Charlotte and Charleston both offer a range of activities, from shopping and dining to museums.